TheDadger/Python/README.md

 -->If "sad" → "Better days are coming 💙"
 -->If "angry" → "Take a deep breath 😮‍💨"

 03. Number Guessing Game 🎲
-Congrats!
-You’re learning how to combine loops and randomness! 🔄

 print("Guess the number, if you dare!")

 Refresher:

-while loop
+-->while loop

-random module
+-->random module

-Comparison operators
+-->Comparison operators

-Instructions:

 Create guess.py.